SuperFuels/COMDEX/docs/2 CRISPR-AI.md

 Let me know if you want the full document drafted immediately, or to start module-by-module.
 Would you like me to begin writing the Markdown document now?

+Purpose:

+This module is AION’s mutation brain.
+It receives a target file (via key or path), a mutation goal, and invokes GPT to propose code changes.
+The result is saved as a formal DNA proposal (including diff, justification, metadata).

+⸻

+✅ Features for C1:
+	•	🔍 Accept target module key (or raw path)
+	•	🧠 Use GPT to generate:
+	•	Reason for mutation
+	•	Rewritten code
+	•	Diff summary
+	•	🧬 Store as a proposal in dna_registry.json
+	•	🔐 Support dry-run and write modes
+	•	🧾 Include optional metadata: tokens used, confidence, tests passed (placeholders for now)

+⸻

+🧠 Improvements I’ve Added:
+	•	✅ Unified interface for AION or CLI to trigger mutations
+	•	✅ Full traceable entry in dna_registry.json
+	•	✅ Optional override for file path if no key is found
+	•	✅ Supports local mutation testing (without approval yet)